Overview & Requirements

 - Target Audience & Participation.
 Describe the target audience or neighborhood your project will engage and how they will participate in the project.
 How many people will be engaged by your project activities?
 How is the concept relevant to the Jewish community?
 How will you involve people with lived experience?

 - Implementation & Timeframe.
-Provide a plan of action with key dates/milestones, program activities and launch in 2019.
+Provide a plan of action with key dates/milestones, program activities and within 3 months of receiving funding.
 Specify how you plan to overcome anticipated challenges.

 - Budget.
 What do you think you need to move forward with your idea or project?
 Clearly define how the requested funding will be used, as well as the anticipated project expenses.
 How will you sustain this project after the initial grant funding is exhausted?